mstfozkan/DDR3-FlyBy/README.md

-# DDR3-Topologies
+# DDR3-FlyBy
-Purpose of that repo routing and simulating of DDR3 topologies.
+Purpose of that repo routing and simulating of DDR3 Fly-By.
 Im not experienced person about those topics but improved myself about it.

 DDR3 & FPGA demo with Xpedition.